DanielShamir93/DicesGame/README.md

 ## :beers: Recognition

-A great thanks for Appleseeds bootcamp!
+A great thanks to Appleseeds Bootcamp!